awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 ```
   acl localnet src 10.0.0.0/16 #Only allow requests from within the VPC
-  # add all URLS to be whitelisted for download source and commands to be executed in build environment
+  # add all URLS to be whitelisted for download source and commands to be run in build environment
   acl allowed_sites dstdomain .github.com    #Allows to download source from github
   acl allowed_sites dstdomain .bitbucket.com #Allows to download source from bitbucket
-  acl allowed_sites dstdomain ppa.launchpad.net #Allows to execute apt-get in build environment
+  acl allowed_sites dstdomain ppa.launchpad.net #Allows to run apt-get in build environment
   acl download_src dstdom_regex .*\.amazonaws\.com #Allows to download source from S3 or CodeCommit
   acl SSL_ports port 443
   acl Safe_ports port 80		# http